Pesto is such a yummy addition to so many meals, but with pine nuts and parmesan being a standard in most recipes, it’s normally not an option for us.

 - 1/4 cup sunflower seeds (40g)

-Roast the seeds on a baking tray in a hot oven, or under the grill.
-Keep a close eye on them as it only takes a couple of minutes for them to go golden brown.
+Dry fry the seeds in a hot frying pan.
+Keep a close eye on them, stirring regularly, as it only takes a couple of minutes for them to go golden brown.

 Add all ingredients, except the olive oil to your blender/processor/thermal cooker and process until quite fine (speed 8, 6 secs, scrape down and repeat).